 As you can tell, my fear of color and commitment once again played into the factor on this choice.
 I also loved the price tag of $40 and knew that if I ever wanted to change it out in the future, I haven’t spent much.
 Then I was noticing a trend with these rugs in the blog world…people were PAINTING them!
 Genius!

-So, I’d love to say I came up with this idea, but I in know way did:)
+So, I’d love to say I came up with this idea, but I did not!

 Here are some of the great rugs I saw…